launchql/launchql/packages/drizzle-test/README.md

 ## How It Works

-`drizzle-test` patches `db.client.query()` to automatically execute SET LOCAL statements before each query.
+`drizzle-orm-test` patches `db.client.query()` to automatically execute SET LOCAL statements before each query.
 This ensures that:

 1. **Context is applied**: Role and JWT claims are set via `SET LOCAL` before every Drizzle query
 2. **RLS policies work**: PostgreSQL Row-Level Security policies can check `current_setting('jwt.claims.*')`